 About the program

 The Diploma of Communication opens up a wide range of career and further study opportunities in disciplines ranging from film and television through to journalism and multimedia.
-Diploma studies have the opportunity to study Digital Media and Society, Public Relations and the Australian Media.
+Diploma students have the opportunity to study Digital Media and Society, Public Relations and the Australian Media.
 The Diploma of Communication will teach students core skills to enhance their career prospects, whether that be a student fresh out of school or someone wishing to upgrade their qualifications.
 Some core skills covered include; communicating in groups, managing public relations, online communication, critique and use emerging media, communication problem solving, decision making, rational and critical thinking, and an understanding of ethics, morals and cultural beliefs.
 Successful completion of the Diploma of Communication guarantees students a place in most undergraduate degrees at Bond University, with a possible 80 credit points credited towards their new program of study.
 Students are advised to check the degree study structures online to confirm for which subjects they may receive credit.
+Show less

 The Diploma of Communication is a two semester (full-time) program of 8 compulsory subjects and 1 compulsory skills building subject.
 Students must complete the following eight (8) subjects for the Diploma of Communication: